-Perfectly situated in Masterworks and surrounded by lush gardens, Salty Lime at Homer’s Café serves fresh brewed coffee, smoothies, juices and Mexican-inspired breakfast and lunch, using the island’s bright, seasonal ingredients.
-The Arrowroot Gift Shop boasts a unique selection of original pieces created in Bermuda in various mediums, plus vintage travel posters and artists’ prints, cards and books.
+Situated perfectly in Masterworks, surrounded by lush gardens, Homer’s Café serves freshly brewed coffee, smoothies, juices, cocktails, breakfast and lunch using the island’s bright, seasonal ingredients.
+The Arrowroot gift shop boasts a unique selection of original pieces created in Bermuda in various mediums, plus vintage posters and artists’ prints, cards and books.

 Masterworks Museum of Bermuda Art, Homer’s Café, and the Arrowroot gift shop are open Monday to Saturday, 10 am to 4 pm, and the facilities are wheelchair accessible.
 Entry is $10, students 12 to 18 $5, free for seniors on Mondays, members and children under 12 years.2021-03-25T12:35:51-03:00